-Non-emergency patients in NHS Lanarkshire, that had previously been asked to attend an emergency department within one to four hours, are now being asked to wait at home until they get a call back from a senior clinician, from the Flow Navigation centre to discuss the best course of action.
-On average patients are being called back within 4 hours.
+Non-emergency patients in NHS Lanarkshire, that had previously been asked to attend an emergency department within one to four hours, are now being asked to wait at home until they get a call back from a senior clinician, from the Flow Navigation centre, to discuss the best course of action.
+Patients are being called back within 1-4 hours.

-Patients are generally delighted to hear that an emergency medicine consultant will be calling them directly.
-Often, they know that they don’t need to go to an emergency department.
-The ability to talk through their condition provides the reassurance that they don’t need to attend hospital.
+Feedback from patients and their carers has been positive, they are generally delighted to hear that an emergency medicine consultant will be calling them directly rather than waiting in a queue for hours.
+The ability to talk through their condition with an ED consultant provides the reassurance that they don’t need to attend hospital.

-Emergency Medicine consultants can also bring in advice from other specialists, in the hospital using the Consultant Connect platform to quickly speak to colleagues.
+From a clinician point of view feedback has also been good.
+The technology is easy to use, and no training is required.
+Emergency medicine consultants can also bring in advice from other specialists, in the hospital using the Consultant Connect platform to quickly speak to colleagues.
 This is ideal for many patients including those with post-op or long-term condition needs.
-If a follow-up is needed the Emergency Medicine consultant can also arrange this for the patient which further expedites care.
+If a follow-up is needed the Emergency medicine consultant can also arrange this for the patient which further expedites care.

 If you have any questions, please contact us: email@example.com or 01865 261 467